keploy/community-blog/cm6ufyypl000j09l41eu82eoq.md

 We have covered the transitions that AI can bring in this article and the potential advancements it can have in business, roles and software testing specially.
 Software testing have benefited from AI greatly, which helped with improving efficiency, reducing repetitive and mundane tasks.
 We should keep in mind that AI is not a threat, but an opportunity to get better results with the least effort.
 The only thing that we should keep in mind is to adapt our role accordingly to the new improvements of technology to be ahead of the trends and curve.

 Investing in AI skills are great to stay ahead of the curve, in order to remain relevant in this ever changing technological landscape.
 The future of testing is collaborative, and those who adapt to this shift will be the ones leading innovation.

+## FAQs

+### **What is Keploy, and how does it improve software testing?**

+Keploy is an AI-powered test automation platform that captures real-world traffic and generates highly realistic, maintainable test cases.
+It reduces manual testing efforts, improves test coverage, and accelerates software delivery by automating repetitive tasks and identifying edge cases more effectively.

+### **How does Keploy compare to traditional testing methods?**

+Unlike **manual testing**, which is **time-consuming, repetitive, and error-prone**, Keploy:

+* **Automates** test case generation from real-world data

+* **Expands** test coverage, including critical and edge cases

+* **Reduces errors** by minimizing human intervention

+* **Speeds up** regression testing and software releases

+### **Can Keploy help teams with limited QA resources?**

+Yes!
+Keploy is designed to assist teams with small QA resources by automating test creation and maintenance.
+It allows testers to focus on high-level test strategy and reduces the dependency on manual efforts, making testing more scalable and efficient.

+### **How much testing time can Keploy save?**

+Companies using Keploy have reported a 40% reduction in manual testing efforts and faster bug detection rates.
+It significantly cuts down regression testing time by automating repetitive tasks, allowing teams to release software updates faster with higher reliability.